ElazarK/content-docs/scripts/CveReputation.md

-Use this script to provide the severity of the CVE based on CVSS score where available.
+Provides the severity of the CVE based on the CVSS score if it is available.
 ## Script Data
 ---